JackDougherty/jack-site/_portfolio/01coaching.md

 ---
 {% include figure image_path="images/portfolio/coaching-600x400.jpg" alt="coaching session on Zoom" caption="Working with Center for Leadership & Justice in Hartford CT" %}{: .align-center style="width:90%;"}

-Digital strategy coaching available to community groups and non-profit organizations in Boston and beyond. **Schedule a [free 30-minute Zoom meeting on my calendar](/calendar) to discuss what's on your mind**.
+Digital strategy coaching services are available to community groups and non-profit organizations in Boston and beyond. **Schedule a [free 30-minute Zoom meeting on my calendar](/calendar) to discuss what's on your mind**.

 Let's meet up to listen to your goals and the challenges you face.
 Let's find ways to **make your work for change more visible** with better data, interactive charts and maps, and digital storytelling tools to reach your desired audiences.

-I specialize in designing low-cost and easy-to-learn digital solutions that are customized for the specific needs of small-to-medium sized organizations.
-Also, I teach you and your team how to sustainably manage your digital tools, and avoid paying high-cost subscriptions for unnecessary services.
-See recent posts of my partnerships with people working for change on [housing](/housing), [education](/education), [safer streets](/streets), and [storytelling with short videos](/storytelling).
+I specialize in designing low-cost and easy-to-learn digital solutions that are customized to the specific needs of small-to-medium sized organizations.
+Also, I teach you and your team how to sustainably manage your digital tools and avoid paying unnecessary high-cost subscriptions.
+See recent examples of my partnerships with people working for change on [housing](/housing), [education](/education), [safer streets](/streets), and [storytelling with short videos](/storytelling).

-Overview of my coaching process, with typical questions to focus our work:
+Overview of my coaching process, with reflection questions to help focus our conversation:

 1. Strategize
   - What's your organization's story of change?
 What's your mission and how do you make it work?